Udupi – The coastal paradise of Karnataka

 - Paid toilet and bath facilities are available near the beach.
 But we did not see any locker room to keep the belongings.

-- Watersports like speed boat ride, banana ride, water scooter and parasailing are available at the beach.
+- Water sports like speed boat ride, banana ride, water scooter and parasailing are available at the beach.

 St. Mary’s Island

-If you ask us what is our favourite place in Udupi, then without any second thought we would say it is St Mary’s Island.
-Honestly speaking, this island was the primary reason we had decided to visit Udupi.
+If you ask us our favourite place in Udupi, then without any second thought we would say it is St Mary’s Island.
+Indeed this island was the primary reason we had decided to visit Udupi.
 To reach this island, you need to take a Govt operated ferry from Malpe harbour (5-7 minutes walk from Malpe beach) or take a private boat from Malpe beach itself.
 The ferry takes around 20-25 minutes to reach the island and as you make way through the tall coconut trees, the blue water of the sea comes in to view.

-The place looks insanely beautiful with rock formations spread all over the island and the sea water reflecting many shades of blue.
+The place is insanely beautiful with rock formations spread all over the island and the sea water reflecting many shades of blue.
 The hexagonal rocks found here are basaltic rocks that are created due to volcanic activity.
 These rocks on the shore make the place even more striking and provide a picture perfect background to get clicked.